pinhole-io/libghostty-android/README.md

 # harn-android

-Android terminal app for Harn.
-One activity hosts a local terminal.

 The app uses [libghostty-vt](https://github.com/ghostty-org/ghostty) for VT parse, scrollback, and key encoding.
 A JNI layer feeds a Canvas renderer.
 A local PTY runs `/system/bin/sh` as the app UID.